 What Is Cervical Radiculopathy?

 Cervical radiculopathy is the damage or disturbance of nerve function that results if one of the nerve roots near the cervical vertebrae is compressed.
-Damage to nerve roots in the cervical area can cause pain and the loss of sensation in different parts of the upper extremities, depending on where the damaged roots are located.
+Damage to nerve roots in the cervical area can cause pain and the loss of sensation along the nerve's pathway into the arm and hand, depending on where the damaged roots are located.

 Causes of Cervical Radiculopathy

 Damage can occur as a result of pressure from material from a ruptured disc, degenerative changes in bones, arthritis or other injuries that put pressure on the nerve roots.
 In middle-aged people, normal degenerative changes in the discs can cause pressure on nerve roots.
 In younger people, cervical radiculopathy tends to be the result of a ruptured disc, perhaps as a result of trauma.
 This disc material then compresses or inflames the nerve root, causing pain.

 Symptoms of Cervical Radiculopathy